brandontlocke/NERtwork/README.md

 *More detailed steps are provided in the sections below*

 1. Run [batchner.sh](#batchnersh) over a folder of text files.
 It will create a spreadsheet with a count of every named entity in every document in the folder.
-2. Use [OpenRefine](https://openrefine.org/) or spreadsheet software to normalize, or correct and combine, entities that are the same (e.g. New York, NY, N.Y.).
-This step is optional, but will *significantly* improve your results.
+2. [Optional, but *strongly* encouraged] Use [OpenRefine](https://openrefine.org/) or spreadsheet software to normalize, or correct and combine, entities that are the same (e.g. New York, NY, N.Y.).
+This will *significantly* improve your results.
-3. Run [batchner-collapse.py](#batchner-collapsepy) to consolidate duplicate entities creating by refinement.
-Only use this if you completed step 2.
+3. [Required if you completed step 2] Run [batchner-collapse.py](#batchner-collapsepy) to consolidate duplicate entities creating by refinement.
+4. [Optional] Join any relevant metadata so that you may subset the collection based on archival series, author, year, or whatever other metadata is useful.
+This will vary greatly on the metadata you have, but you can look to the [Fannie Lou Hamer Papers metadata join script](https://github.com/FannieLouHamerPapers/code/blob/master/flh-metadatamerge.py) as an example.
-4. Run [batchner-to-network.csv](#batchner-to-networkcsv) to perform a bipartite network projection and save the resulting node and edge lists.
+5. Run [batchner-to-network.csv](#batchner-to-networkcsv) to perform a bipartite network projection and save the resulting node and edge lists.
-5. Import node and edge lists into network visualization software of your choice!
+6. Import node and edge lists into network visualization software of your choice!

 ## batchner.sh